 Juniors and adults from 8:00 pm to 9:30 pm.

-Sign up for a trial lesson via the contact form and experience if wheelchair screens suit you!
+Sign up for a trial lesson via the contact form and experience if wheelchair fencing suits you!

 The Brassard system is a method used to provide structure in the training of the novice fencer.